tuvalroz/hw2-video/README.md

 The app is now running, navigate to [`http://localhost:3000/`](http://localhost:3000/) in your browser to explore its UI.

 - Create issues and ask questions on [GitHub](https://github.com/bgu-frontend/hw1-blog/issues) or in Moodle.

+### Submission:
+1. Submission is in couples (But please start by do it alone).
+2. Coding: 70%, Questions: 30%.
+3. Your submitted should be *private*, please make barashd@post.bgu.ac.il a collaborator.

+## Checking the coding task:

+The tester will:
+1. Clone your submitted repo.
+2. Run the starter scripts.
+3. The tester will fill the db with fake records: it could be empty, small, large (<=1mil) db.
+4. Manually test that the pages show correctly, by testing a few pages and see that they appear correctly.

+There are going to be 5 pass/no pass tests for this part.

+## Good luck!